Simhyeon/gcalc/README.md

 **Fallback**

 Gcalc tries to parse CSV value as intended data type.
-But user can define fallback behaviour for such situations.
+But user can define fallback behaviour for some undefined situations.

 ```bash
 # Example csv file